alexander-pv/alexander-pv.github.io/_pages/about.md

 ### Aleksandr Popkov

-I am a Data Scientist at GazpromNeft and a Research Associate at Zoological Institute of Russian Academy of Sciences in  Saint Petersburg.
+I am a Data Scientist and a Research Associate at Zoological Institute of Russian Academy of Sciences in Saint Petersburg.

 My _alma mater_ is Saint Petersburg State University where I graduated with a specialization of mathematical and statistical methods in Economics advised by [Dr. Sci.
 Nikolai Hovanov](https://www.researchgate.net/profile/Nikolai-Hovanov) and gained